 HPV tests aren’t perfect.
 From time to time, people get false-positives when they don’t have HPV.
-Others sometimes get false-negatives when they are infected.
+Others sometimes get false-negatives when they have an infection.

 While the chances of this are low, they’re not zero.
 With incorrect information, you may take treatment steps that aren’t necessary.
 You may also experience anxiety and worry.

 If you decide to take an HPV test, just keep in mind that:

 - the virus can clear on its own

 - no specific HPV treatment exists to get rid of the virus, though HPV complications (like warts, precancerous cells, or cancer) can be treated

 In short, you have time to figure out the steps you want to take, so weigh your options well.

 At some clinics, the cost of an HPV test can be as low as $30.
 However, the doctor may also charge you the cost of a clinic or office visit.
 That will make your overall bill higher.

 If you elect to have a Pap test at the same time, you may have that additional cost.
 What’s more, each separate STD test you elect to have could add to your total.

 Insurance often covers an HPV test conducted in a doctor’s office, but very few cover the cost of an at-home test.
 If you have questions about what your plan will or will not cover, call your insurance company before your visit.